ayushanandhd/ayushanandhd/README.md

 ### Hi, I'm Ayush 👋🏻

-a Full Stack Developer from Patna, India.
+a programmer from Patna, India.

 ### Get in touch